yuemingl/SymJava/README.md

 1. Operator Overloading is implemented by using Java-OO (https://github.com/amelentev/java-oo)

-2. "Lambdify" in sympy is implemented in SymJava by using BCEL library.
-The java bytecode is generated at runtime for a symbolic expression.
+2. Java bytecode is generated at runtime for a symbolic expression.
 Fast numerical evaluation is achieved.

-SymJava is developed under Java 7 and Eclipse-Kepler (SR2 4.3.2, https://www.eclipse.org/downloads/packages/release/kepler/sr2)

 Install java-oo Eclipse plugin for Java Operator Overloading support (https://github.com/amelentev/java-oo):
 Click in menu: Help -> Install New Software.
 Enter in "Work with" field: http://amelentev.github.io/eclipse.jdt-oo-site/

+If you are using Eclipse-Kepler you need to install SR2 4.3.2 here https://www.eclipse.org/downloads/packages/release/kepler/sr2)
+If you are using Eclipse 4.4+, you need Scalar IDE plugin. see https://github.com/amelentev/java-oo Both Java 7 and 8 are supported.

 ### Citing Our Papers ###